< Previous Next >

 Mopalia kennerleyi Mopalia kennerleyi Mopalia kennerleyi Mopalia kennerleyi Mopalia kennerleyi

-preserved specimen all photographed intertidally rare 7-plate specimen
+rare 7-plate specimen

 Mopalia lignosa Mopalia lignosa Mopalia lignosa Mopalia lignosa

-Mopalia spectabilis Mopalia spectabilis Mopalis spectabilis
+Mopalia spectabilis Mopalis spectabilis Mopalia spectabilis Mopalia spectabilis

 Mopalia spectabilis Cowan & Cowan, 1977